velazquez-96/D3-challenge/README.md

 # D3-challenge

-An interactive scatter plot was made to analyze health risks facing particular demographics
+An interactive scatter plot was made to analyze health risks facing particular demographics.
+Information from the U.S. Census Bureau and the Behavioral Risk Factor Surveillance System was used to make the analysis.

 ## Data